What Weeds Say About Your Soil

 • Plantain (Plantago major)

-• White clover (can fix nitrogen but also thrives in low N soils)
+• White clover (can fix nitrogen but also thrives in low-nitrogen soils)

 • Wild carrot (Queen Anne's Lace)

-• ➤ Fertilize with compost or slow-release nitrogen
+• ➤ Suggests need for compost or slow-release nitrogen inputs

 • Lamb's quarters